BH-webdev-devops/fit-frenzy-backend/README.md

 # FitFrenzy Backend

-**FitFrenzy is a backend application designed to manage user authentication, profiles, quotes, and workouts.
-This application is built with TypeScript and Node.js, and it uses Docker for containerization and Google Cloud Run for deployment.**
+**FitFrenzy, a fitness track application, is a backend application designed to manage user authentication, profiles,  workouts delivers quotes to motivate.
+This application is built with TypeScript and Node.js and it uses Docker for containerization and Google Cloud Run for deployment.**

 ## Table of Contents
 - [Installation](#installation)